Powerlearnproject/se-day1-assignment-emma-obelenge/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 1. Software Developer: Code is written, tested, and maintained by software developers.
 They are accountable for design specifications into functional software.
 2. Quality Assurance Engineer: A quality assurance (QA) engineer creates and runs test cases, finds bugs, and validates fixes to make sure the software satisfies quality standards.
-3. Project Manager: Keeps an eye on the project's advancement, assigns tasks to team members, sets deadlines, and makes sure the project stays on track, within budget, and within scope.
+3. Project Manager: Keeps an eye on the project's advancement, assigns tasks to team members, sets deadlines, and makes sure the project stays on track, within budget, and scope.

-Discuss the importance of Integrated Development Environments (IDEs) and Version 1.
-Control Systems (VCS) in the software development process.
+Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-Integrated Development Environments (IDEs): Code editors, debuggers, and build automation tools that provide a comprehensive environment for software development are just a few of the tools that make up integrated development environments, or IDEs for short.
+1. Integrated Development Environments (IDEs): Code editors, debuggers, and build automation tools that provide a comprehensive environment for software development are just a few of the tools that make up integrated development environments or IDEs for short.
 IntelliJ IDEA and Visual Studio are two examples.
 2. Version Control Systems (VCS): Code tracking systems that facilitate collaboration amongst developers and preserve a history of changes.
 Git and Subversion (SVN) are two examples.
 They are essential for managing code versions, facilitating cross-team communication, and rolling back changes in the event of problems.